-If your child was diagnosed with cerebral palsy, the experienced malpractice and birth injury lawyers with the Birth Injury Lawyers Group can help.
+If your child was diagnosed with cerebral palsy, the experienced malpractice and cerebral palsy lawyers in Texas can help.
 Connecting a birth injury to the actions of a member of the delivery team can be difficult.
 It involves pinpointing the cause of an injury, determining its extent and when it occurred, and identifying who was responsible for causing it.
-Call us at (800) 222-9529 to speak with a San Angelo cerebral palsy lawyer who will investigate your case on your behalf.
+Call us to speak with a San Angelo cerebral palsy lawyer who will investigate your case on your behalf.

 For a free legal consultation with San Angelo Cerebral Palsy lawyer, call 1-800-222-9529

 Cerebral palsy is a group of motor and movement disorders commonly seen in children.
 It can cause a wide range of issues, ranging from difficulty walking or holding the head up to issues with swallowing, seeing, speaking, and performing fine motor movements such as writing.
 This can make it very difficult for the affected individual to live independently.
 A number of illnesses may also co-occur with cerebral palsy, including seizures and learning disabilities.